GavinHaLab/PDX_mouseSubtraction/README.md

 Fourth:

-    After running this snakemake, I realigned the ‘cleaned’ bam to the human reference genome using the ‘realign_bam_paired_snakemake’ that I sent you on Monday.
+    After running this snakemake, I realigned the ‘cleaned’ bam to the human reference genome using the ‘realign_bam_paired_snakemake’ (this is a separate repository called realign_bam_paired_snakemake).
 This is because the mouse subtraction snakemake produces an edited bam and I was unsure if this would work for tools that check the integrity of the bam file.

 In summary:

     ConcatRef is here:
-    /fh/fast/ha_g/grp/reference/ConcatRef/fasta/GRCh38_plus_NCBI_GRCm38.fa
+    /fh/fast/ha_g/grp/reference/ConcatRef/fasta/GRCh38_plus_NCBI_GRCm38.fa (Github repo: make your own with scripts/concatenate_GRCh38_plus_NCBI_GRCm38.py)

     Mouse subtraction script is here:
-    /fh/fast/ha_g/user/adoebley/ha_lab_scripts/bin/PDX_mouse_subtraction/mod_pipe_ConcatRef.sh
+    /fh/fast/ha_g/user/adoebley/ha_lab_scripts/bin/PDX_mouse_subtraction/mod_pipe_ConcatRef.sh (Github repo: scripts/mod_pipe_ConcatRef.sh)

     Snakemake to run the mouse subtraction pipeline is here:
     /fh/fast/ha_g/user/adoebley/ha_lab_scripts/src/snakemakes/unmap_and_subtract_mouse_snakemake

-    After running the pipeline, the ‘cleaned.bam’ file needs to be realigned to the human reference.
+    After running the pipeline, the ‘cleaned.bam’ file needs to be realigned to the human reference. (see the GavinHaLab repository called realign_bam_paired_snakemake)